mgoldcoin/mgold/en/technical-details/ride-language.md

 }
 ```

-throw\(\) signals the occurrence of an exception during a script execution.
+Here the method **throw\(\)** signals the occurrence of an exception during a script execution.
 In case of throw the transaction does not pass into the blockchain.